kartograph/kartograph.py-old/INSTALL.md

 	cd svgmap.py
 	python svgmap world -o world.svg

-If you want to open generated maps automatically, save the following script to /usr/local/bin/firefox
+If you want to open generated maps automatically, save the following script to `/usr/local/bin/firefox` (make sure to point it to the location where you installed Firefox on your system).

 	#!/bin/sh
-	open -a /Applications/Browser/Firefox.app $1
+	open -a /Applications/Firefox.app $1

 Using that, you're able to open things in Firefox via command line, eg.

 	firefox world.svg

 If you then run svgmap without the -o parameter, the map would automatically open in firefox.

 	python svgmap world

-If you don't want to type that "python " prefix you can run
+If you don't want to type that "python " prefix you can run this.
+Note that you still have to run svgmap from the svgmap.py/ directory.

 	chmod +x svgmap
 	export PATH=$PATH:.